Health Status

 Description of Indicator

-The health status indicator tracks several areas across gender, age, education, household income, race, and sexual orientation in Pennsylvania.
-These factors include continued poor physical health, diabetes, poor mental health, and depressive disorder.
+The health status indicator tracks factors such as poor physical health, diabetes, poor mental health, and depressive disorder across gender, age, education, household income, race, and sexual orientation in Pennsylvania.

 Why is it Important?

-The health status indicators paint a picture of Pennsylvania adults and point to the potential need for advances in prevention, care, and treatment of specific ailments.
-In addition, these indicators can decrease one’s ability to function in daily life and can result in poor quality of life and economic outcomes.
+The health status indicators point to the potential need for advances in the prevention and treatment of specific ailments and improved access to care.
+In addition, these health factors can decrease one’s ability to function in daily life and result in poor quality of life and economic outcomes.

 How is the Region Performing ?